-Governor Cabillet Secretary

-May 5, 2011

-Dear:

-Attached is a copy of the findings of fact and conclusions of law on your hearing held March 22, 2011.
+Dear: Attached is a copy of the findings of fact and conclusions of law on your hearing held April 19, 2011.
 Your hearing request was based on the Department of Health and Human Resources' decision to deny your SSI-Related Medicaid application based on a finding by the state Medical Review Team that you are not disabled.
 In arriving at a decision, the State Hearings Officer is governed by the Public Welfare Laws of West Virginia and the rules and regulations established by the Department of Health and Human Resources.
 These same laws and regulations are used in all cases to assure that all persons are treated alike.
 Eligibility for the SSI-Related Medicaid program is based on current policy and regulations.
 These regulations provide that the definition of disability for Medicaid purposes is the same as the definitions used by the Social Security Administration in determining eligibility for SSI or RSDI based on disability.
-An individual who is age 18 or over is considered to be disabled if he is unable to engage in any substantial gainful activity due to any medically determined physical or mental impairment which has lasted or can be expected to last for a continuous period of not less than 12 months or can be expected to result in death (West Virginia Income Maintenance Manual 12.2 A).

-The information submitted at your hearing revealed that you do not have a listed impairment and do not meet the definition of disability.
+An individual who is age 18 or over is considered to be disabled if he is unable to engage in any substantial gainful activity due to any medically determined physical or mental impairment which has lasted or can be expected to last for a continuous period of not less than 12 months or can be expected to result in death (West Virginia Income Maintenance Manual § 12.2 A).
+The information submitted at your hearing revealed that you do not meet the definition of disability and do not qualify for SSI-Related Medicaid.
 It is the decision of the State Hearings Officer to Uphold the action of the Department to deny your SSI-Related Medicaid application.
+Sincerely,